-- Note that local government can also refer to school districts. - Local food sourcing refers to food originating from the district, county, municipality/town, or community level.
-This may be purchased or received.
+- Note that local government can also refer to school districts. - Local food sourcing refers to food purchased or received from the district, county, municipality/ town, or community level.

 Management of the school feeding program

 Making key decisions related to the school feeding program (e.g., who is targeted and how) and overseeing how it is implemented.